Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Constructions of the mirror

+To utilize this structure to understand our original log scheme, we note there is a morphism of log schemes $X \rightarrow X_{good}$ which is the identity on underlying schemes, since each is equipped with divisorial log structures, and the divisor associated with $X_{good}$ is contained in the divisor associated with $X$.

-\begin{remark} The integral affine structure described in the case $X$ satisfies Assumption $1.1$ is similar to an integral affine structure which appeared in \cite{SYZarch}, which is induced by the non-archimedean SYZ fibration explored in loc. cit. \end{remark}
+\begin{remark} \begin{enumerate} \item Note that Theorem \ref{mthm11} does not need to assume that the full non-archimedean mirror exists for $(X,D)$.
+Indeed, the naive curve counts $\eta(\textbf{P},\textbf{A})$ exist assuming only that $U$ is affine log Calabi-Yau. \item The integral affine structure described in the case $X$ satisfies Assumption $1.1$ of \cite{scatt} is similar to an integral affine structure which appeared in \cite{SYZarch}, which is induced by the non-archimedean SYZ fibration explored in loc. cit. \end{enumerate} \end{remark}